aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::client::PerformRequest

-    Execute a previously created HTTP request :token:`theRequest`.
-Upon response, the Data Exchange library will call the specified :token:`callback` function asynchronously, as soon as the request has been completed and the AIMMS engine is idle.
-To force :token:callback`to be called synchronously within a procedure of your model, you can use the method :token:`dex::client::WaitForResponses`.
+    Execute a previously created HTTP request `theRequest`.
+Upon response, the Data Exchange library will call the specified `callback` function asynchronously, as soon as the request has been completed and the AIMMS engine is idle.
+To force `callback`to be called synchronously within a procedure of your model, you can use the method `dex::client::WaitForResponses`.
 The function will return 1 on success, or 0 on failure.

     :param theRequest: string parameter holding the unique identification of the request to execute